bbauska/CSS-Notes4Pros/README.md

 }

-> currentColor can also be used by other rules which normally would not
-> inherit from the color property, such as background-color.
-The example
-> below shows the children using the color set in the parent as its
+currentColor can also be used by other rules which normally would not inherit from the color property, such as background-color.
+The example below shows the children using the color set in the parent as its
-> background:
+background:

 .parent-class

 {

-**color**
+<b>color</b>

 :